🇯🇵 日本語 | 🇺🇸 English

 warning: format '%d' expects type 'int', but argument 2 has type 'double'

-Cause: printf format specifier and argument types do not match.
+Cause: The printf format specifier doesn't match the argument type.

 double pi = 3.14;